Verbal duel intensifies between Cong and BJP over Bishop's remarks | Politics

 While the Congress had said the bishop crossed limits, the BJP supported him by urging the society to discuss the statement.

-Kallarangatt had said recently that Christian girls were falling prey to the alleged love and narcotic jihad in Kerala and wherever arms cannot be used, extremists were using such methods to destroy the youth.
+Recently, Kallarangatt had said that Christian girls were falling prey to the alleged love and narcotic jihad in Kerala and wherever arms cannot be used, extremists were using such methods to destroy the youth.
+Meanwhile, Kerala Congress (M), a key constituent of the ruling left in Kerala said the Pala Bishop's words were misinterpreted as he was only pointing to the evil impact of drugs in the society.
+KC(M) leader Jose K Mani, who met the media here, said the Church has always created awareness in the society against the drug menace.

+His statement comes after a Church organ today asked Mani to clarify his stand over the controversy, which has been raging for the past few days in Kerala.

+''Bishop Kallarangatt was pointing to the evil impacts of drugs in the society and cautioned against it.
+The church has always created awareness among the believers and the general public against its social evils,'' Mani, whose core vote base constitutes Catholic Christians in central Kerala, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)